 Aligned with our mission to advocate for social transformation through programs focused on education and the advancement of the Puerto Rican community, APREE has developed multiple educational programming and projects throughout New York City.
 Our members have developed models for student engagement and empowerment and have created a photography exhibit capturing the history of Puerto Rican Pioneras (female pioneers).
 Each program and project impacts the Puerto Rican and Latino/a/x community.

 Below are brief descriptions about our current projects with links for more information.

-APREE Celebratory Educational Film
+APREE Educational Film

 2020 marks the 50th anniversary of the founding of the Puerto Rican and Latino Studies Department (PRLS) at Brooklyn College, one of the first in the nation.
-To recognize and celebrate the movements that led to this event, the Alliance for Puerto Rican Education and Empowerment (APREE) has committed to produce a celebratory short educational-film on the founding of PRLS with a focus on the struggle that led up to it, as well as the impact the department has had on the generations that came after.
+To recognize the movements that led to this event, the Alliance for Puerto Rican Education and Empowerment (APREE) has committed to produce a short educational-film on the founding of PRLS with a focus on the struggle that led up to it, as well as the impact the department has had on the generations that came after.

 Click Here to download a description of the project.

 *This project is being independently produced by APREE and is not affiliated with any university or college.

 Learn more about Puerto Rican Studies at Brooklyn College, CUNY

 Curated by Esther Farmer and Tony Nieves, founding members of APREE, this exhibit is dedicated to the original pioneering women who have made significant contributions to the history of Puerto Rico and the U.S. They came from all walks of life and were poets, children of slaves, educators, labor organizers, politicians, lawyers, doctors and revolutionaries, Many of them died penniless after a life of struggle and commitment.
 We stand on the shoulders of these women giants, our mothers, and sisters.
 APREE is proud to honor them.